Earlwood: Commercial area

-The shopping centre is located on Homer Street, 500 metres up the hill from Bardwell Park railway station.
+The shopping centre is located on Homer Street.
 A Coles supermarket and shops are also located in nearby Clarke Street.
-Earlwood has a number of restaurants and cafes scattered amongst the retail outlets, including Greek, Thai many other European establishments.
+Earlwood has a number of restaurants and cafes scattered amongst the retail outlets, including Greek, Thai and many other European establishments.

-The site of the current KFC outlet was at one time the home of former prime minister John Howard whose parents operated two fuel outlets in neighboring Dulwich Hill.
-At one time two cinemas were located on Homer Street, known as the Chelsea and the Mayfair.
+The site of the current KFC outlet was at one time the home of former prime minister John Howard, whose parents operated two fuel outlets in neighbouring Dulwich Hill.
+At one time, two cinemas were located on Homer Street, known as The Chelsea and The Mayfair.
 Some of the shopping centre buildings, churches and Chelsea Theatre were constructed by the builder William Ernest May formerly of 421 Homer Street.

 The Earlwood Hotel is located on the corner of Earlwood Avenue and Homer Street.
-Earlwood - Bardwell Park RSL is located between Bardwell Park railway station and Wolli creek.
+Earlwood-Bardwell Park RSL is located between Bardwell Park railway station and Wolli Creek.
 The club also manages the EBP Sports Bowling Club in Doris Street.
-The Earlwood ex-servicemens club is located in Fricourt Avenue.
-Earlwood local library is located on the corner of William Street and Homer Street, with a heritage listed post box outside the library.
+The Earlwood ex-servicemens club which was located in Fricourt Avenue is now Earlwood Montessori Academy Child Care Centre.

+Earlwood local library is located on the corner of William Street and Homer Street, with a heritage-listed post box outside the library.

 Transport

-Earlwood is serviced by a number of bus routes by Transit Systems and Punchbowl Bus Company.
+Earlwood is serviced by a number of bus routes by Transit Systems and U-Go Mobility.

 Earlwood was previously the end of the line for electric tram services running on a similar route to that of the current 423 bus service, an extension from the bottom of the hill at Undercliffe.

 There are no railway stations in Earlwood itself, but the stations Bexley North, Bardwell Park and Turrella on the East Hills railway line are adjacent to its southern border, across Wolli Creek.
-The stations Canterbury, Hurlstone Park and Dulwich Hill on the Bankstown railway line, and Tempe station, on the Illawarra railway line, are nearby to the north and east, across the Cooks River.
+The stations Canterbury, Hurlstone Park and Dulwich Hill on the Bankstown railway line, and Tempe, on the Illawarra railway line, are nearby to the north and east, across the Cooks River.
 The interchange station Wolli Creek is also physically close, but is not easily accessible from Earlwood because no crossing is nearby on Wolli Creek.